European Partnership on Innovative SMEs / Eurostars call for proposals MAR 2022

 5. Submit your completed application form before the deadline.

-Please note: Your national or regional funding body may need you to complete additional steps to apply to Eurostars.
+Please note: Your national or regional funding body may need you to complete additional steps to apply to the European Partnership on Innovative SMEs / Eurostars.
 If you do not provide the information required by your national or regional funding body, you may render yourself ineligible to receive public funding.